The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Relative Morality

-Relative morality does not equate to, and has no bearing on, alignment.
-It represents the mores, values, and taboos which regulate the behavior of individuals in their society.
-These morals are culturally relevant and mutable, and they can be secular or religious.
-Each regulation carries with it a value judgment of “good”, “bad”, or “neutral”, as dictated by each society.
-This varies depending on such factors as age, gender, class, and social rank of an individual.
-[38] These rules give consent for, or prohibition against, specific actions.
-A few examples include a requirement to tithe, [39] associating with demi-humans, [40] or if one should burp loudly after a meal.
-[41] Each society possesses their own unique set of penalties for violating these rules.
+Relative morality neither equates to nor determines alignment.
+Rather, it reflects the mores, values, and taboos that regulate individual behavior within a given society.
+These moral norms are culturally situated and mutable, and may be either secular or religious in origin.
+Each regulation carries an associated value judgment—such as “good,” “bad,” or “neutral”—as defined by the society in question.
+These judgments vary according to factors such as an individual’s age, gender, social class, or social status.[37]
+These rules either permit or prohibit specific actions.
+A few examples include the requirement to tithe,[38] the acceptability of associating with demi-humans,[39] and whether one should burp loudly after a meal.[40]
+Each society possesses its own unique set of penalties for violating these rules.
 The game typically eschews defining these types of rules, though some exist.
-Instead, each Dungeon Master must decide their exact nature as they see fit for their own campaign.
-[42]
+Instead, each Dungeon Master must decide their exact nature as they see fit for their campaign.[41]

 Example: A fighter follows a god who demands absolute bravery when battling giants.
 In an encounter with a raging frost giant, he flees rather than possibly perishing.
 Here, the character has violated the relative morality of his religion.
 He will probably incur the wrath of his god, depending on the degree of the violation.
 However, he suffers no penalties against his alignment.